Frequently Asked Questions about Homer, Alaska and Three Moose Kayak Adventures

 What kind of shape do I need to be in?

 We cater to guests in average and above average physical condition.
 Our shorter ½ day and ¾ day trips include lesser amounts of activity.
-If you are consider yourself in average physical condition, you will be fine.
+If you consider yourself in average physical condition, you will be fine.
 Our shorter trips involve about 2 hours paddling and 1-2 hours walking.

 What about bears and bugs?

 Alaska has plenty of both.
 Neither are a problem on our day trips.
 The breeze at the glacier keeps the bugs down.
 Occasionally on the hikes bug repellent is needed.
 It is rare to see a bear on the trip, simply because we try to avoid them.
 However, your guide is experienced with bear behavior and the do’s and don’ts of a bear encounter.
 All trips begin with a “bear safety talk”.
-If you are interested in a “bear viewing” trip, we can arrange a world class bear viewing trip into Katmai National Park.

 Can children come on the trips?